NishantTomer5601/Vacation-email-auto-response-app/README.md

 Use Promises, async/await wherever possible to avoid callback hell and unreadable code Write clean code, add comments wherever needed.
-Remember, your reporting manager would be reading and evaluating your code Write a detailed spec about the libraries and technologies used Lastly, write a note on areas where your code can be improved
+Remember, your reporting manager would be reading and evaluating your code Write a detailed spec about the libraries and technologies used Lastly, write a note on areas where your code can be improved.